Let’s talk about the top 40 ways to save money that you can do. That

 Learn how to sew buttons

-Learn how to sew buttons is just more to that; it’s about learning to be able to fix things to save a buck.
+Learning how to sew buttons is just more than that; it's about learning to fix things to save a buck.

 Shop clearance racks

-Nothing wrong with buying clearance and creating a habit to visit clearance racks will benefit you and your wallet.
+There is nothing wrong with buying clearance, and creating a habit of visiting clearance racks will benefit you and your wallet.

 Find discount chains

 Fads are trends that mean paying more.
-Seriously, just skip them at all costs.
+Don't purchase something because everyone else is doing it.
+You didn't miss out on anything!
+Seriously, skip them at all costs.

 Keep your wardrobe flexible for a mix-and-match